Curious about lab grown diamonds? Find out everything you need to know about lab diamonds and diamond alternatives.

 Lab grown diamonds are also produced in a much more ethical environment than the blood diamond trade.
 Mining conditions can be horrendous for workers, and are sometimes even akin to slave labor.
 On the other hand, companies who produce lab diamonds do not engage in any sort of diamond mining to create the stones, so do not support or participate in these unethical practices.
 This means you can be sure that you aren’t supporting child labor or conflict diamonds when buying lab created diamonds.

-In addition, another major benefit of lab created diamonds is that they may cost significantly less than their mined counterparts.
+In addition, another major benefit of purchasing a lab created diamond is that it may cost significantly less than its mined counterpart.
 Although the cost of lab stones fluctuates, the average lab diamond is around 20-40% less than a mined diamond.
 This makes the consideration of how much to spend on an engagement ring or other piece of diamond jewelry much more approachable because of affordability of these options.

 Lab diamonds are a less expensive, environmentally and ethically superior choice.
 With these advantages, there really is no need to buy a mined stone, ever.